-You might not think of it, but depending on your dog’s fur, you will likely need a certain kind of brush.
+You might not give it much thought, but depending on your dog’s fur, you will likely need a specific kind of brush when you groom them.
 There are many different kinds of brushes for many different types of coats, and it can be tough to know how to pick the right one.

 The Best Brush For The Job